pedestrian accident attorneys

 PIP benefits are only one claim in the process after a car crash in Maui or all of Hawaii.
-There are also property claims related to damage to any cars of objects; and bodily injury claims against the at-fault driver related to injuries to the body and mind.
-There can also be underinsured ("UIM") or uninsured ("UM") motorist claims from your own insurance in the event the at-fault driver's bodily injury coverage can't cover your losses.
+There are property claims related to damage to anything that you were carrying.
+Most importantly, you may also qualify for bodily injury claims against the at-fault driver related to your injuries.
+There can also be underinsured (“UIM”) or uninsured (“UM”) motorist claims from your own insurance in the event the at-fault driver’s bodily injury coverage can’t fully cover your losses.

 One more thing about PIP benefits: in order to make a bodily injury claim or file a lawsuit against the at-fault driver, many times you need reach a “tort threshold,” or $5,000 worth of PIP benefits paid to medical providers.